 UF Health Cancer Center University Scholars Program

 This program provides a fall-spring semester research opportunity that offers laboratory experience for UF undergraduate students interested in cancer research.
 Students applying to the program will self-select their research interests aligned with the foci of our UFHCC Research Programs.
 During the course of the year, scholars will complete individual research projects and attend seminars.
-At the end of the program, scholars will have an opportunity to participate in a research symposium, giving oral presentations on their research projects.
+At the end of the program, scholars will participate in a research symposium, and give an oral presentation on their research projects.
 The program also provides an enrichment experience for our current graduate students and post-doctoral trainees, who act as student mentors for the interns, as they participate in teaching activities for the monthly research seminars.

 Eligibility and Program Requirements

 - Students who are in their freshman, sophomore or junior year at the time of application are eligible for consideration.
 (Students who will be graduating before May 2019 are not eligible to apply.)

 - Participants will be required to dedicate 8-10 hours per week to research from September 2018 to May 2019.